 Besides dedicated cryptocurrency platforms, several peer-to-peer money transfer apps have integrated options to buy and sell Bitcoin directly from within the app.

-- Cash App: Developed by Square Inc., Cash App allows users to buy, sell, and store Bitcoin directly within the app.
+- Cash App: Developed by Square Inc., Cash App allows users to buy, sell, and store Bitcoin within the app.
 The app also offers the ability to send and receive Bitcoin payments to and from other Cash App users.

-- PayPal: This global payment service has added a feature that allows users to buy, hold, and sell Bitcoin directly from their PayPal account.
+- PayPal: This global payment service has added a feature that allows users to buy, hold, and sell Bitcoin from their PayPal account.
 Additionally, you can use Bitcoin to make purchases at millions of merchants around the world that accept PayPal.

 - Venmo: Owned by PayPal, Venmo is another popular money transfer app that has added the functionality to buy, sell, and hold Bitcoin.
 However, at this point, Venmo does not allow for sending and receiving payments using Bitcoin.